Call for Help

 This is an accordion element with a series of buttons that open and close related content panels.

-Half of all students at the University of Wisconsin–Madison are asked to answer this survey.
+A sample of students at the University of Wisconsin–Madison will receive an invitation to complete this survey.

 What will the University of Wisconsin-Madison do with the results?